The Capacity Manager enables DARWIN providers to specify the conditions under which to close / reopen investments in their DARWIN.

 Why it's necessary to manage DARWIN capacity

-Before that happens traders can adapt to the new volume and/or close investment in their DARWIN so as to protect current investors.
+However, traders can always adapt to the new volume invested in their DARWINs and close the DARWIN to new investment capital in order to protect current investors.

-A trader can use various techniques in order to improve their capacity and therefore reduce the divergence, for example:
+Additionally, a trader can use various techniques to improve their capacity and therefore reduce the divergence, for example:

 What is the Capacity Manager

-The Capacity Manager enables DARWIN providers to specify the conditions under which to close / reopen investment in their DARWIN.
+The Capacity Manager enables DARWIN providers to specify the conditions under which to close / reopen to new investment in their DARWIN.

 Available setup options